acamu/docker-alpine-java/README.md

-## A - Create a docker file who begin by that
+## A - Create a docker file
+Who begin by that:

 \# Dockerfile
 FROM  alpine:3.5